mszlgr/containers-from-scratch/filesystem/readme.md

 # file system
+Containers filesystem is isolated by mounting new `rootfs` and the calling `pivot_root` to new location.
+For optimization mounted root is usually read-only overlay fiels system which allows it to share most of data with other running containers on same host.

 ``` bash
 $ strace -p $(pidof containerd) -f 2>&1 | grep -e CLONE_NEW -e pivot_root -e overlay2 -e execve